2. Research

 Link

-Highway Rights-of-Way as Longleaf Pine Restoration Habitat 2001 In: Kush, John S. comp.
+Highway Rights-of-Way as Longleaf Pine Restoration Habitat.
+Sheridan, P. and J. Stowe 2001 In: Kush, John S. comp.
 2001.
 Forest for Our Future - Restoration and Management of Longleaf Pine Ecosystems: Silvicultural, Ecological, Social, Political and Economic Challenges, Proceedings of the Third Longleaf Alliance Regional Conference.
 2000 October 16-18; Alexandria, LA.
 Longleaf Alliance Report No. 5.
 Pp. 186-188

 Highway Rights-of-Way as Rare Plant Restoration Habitat 2000 In Press.
 The 7th International Symposium on Environmental Concerns in Rights-of-Way Management.
 2000 September 9-13; Calgary, Alberta, Canada